 The bouncer now has the attention of the uniformed but off-patrol NOPD officer sitting at the front door.

-NOW!" we both tell Drunk Boy, "They're gonna take you in."
+"Get the hell out of here NOW!" we both tell Drunk Boy, "They're gonna take you in."

 "They can't arressss' me.
 I didn't get to see the Mother Truckerssssss!"